vvatanabe/dynamomq/README.md

 #### Retry Logic

-- **UpdateMessageAsVisible()**: If processing fails, the message's visibility is updated to make it available for retry, and the `receive_count` is incremented.
+- **ChangeMessageVisibility()**: If processing fails, the message's visibility is updated to make it available for retry, and the `receive_count` is incremented.
 Timestamps are refreshed to reflect the most recent update.

 #### Dead Letter Queue